Exciting opportunity to lead SGAC as Executive Director

 Benefits

-• Work with the next generation of international space sector leaders in the world’s largest youth space network
+• Work with the next generation of international space sector leaders in the world’s largest youth space network.

 How to Apply

-To apply for this position, please complete our Vacancy Application Form by 10 December 2023 with the following documents as attachments:
+To apply for this position, please complete our Vacancy Application Form by May 16th, 2025, with the following documents as attachments:

 • A Letter of Intent (maximum 1 page)